OctopusDeploy/docs/docs/administration/security/index.md

 ## Provided By the Host

-The following sections describe the responsibilities taken by whomever is hosing your Octopus Server.
+The following sections describe the responsibilities taken by whomever is hosting your Octopus Server.
 If you are using Octopus Cloud, that's us.
 If you are self-hosting, this is you.

 ### Safely Exposing Your Octopus Deploy Installation